-Many smart growth advocates would likely be very interested in participating in helping facilitate a project that could be a model for future projects.
+Many smart growth advocates would likely be very interested in participating to help advance and facilitate a project that could be a model for future projects.
+So far, Harvard has received general support from Mass Audubon, but no other group.
 Outreach will need to begin early and be sustaining.
 Using social media, websites, frequent talks, articles in the local paper, blog posts, public listening sessions, open houses, and many more techniques, to assure that this process has maximum transparency and exposure.
 Other potential elements of building support may include the establishment of a special group or committee to help facilitate and build project backing.
 Once the project scope has been fully developed, these tools will be clearly identified.